-10 best cities for a winter holiday
+10 best cities to visit in winter

 With its snow-capped spires and cobbled, winding streets, Prague is a fairytale city that remains relatively tourist-free in winter.

 The stunning architecture looks even prettier under a sheet of snow, with one of the most beautiful areas being the old town, with its turrets and Romanesque vaults.
-Gas street lamps were recently reinstalled throughout the city center, adding a romantic hue to evenings.
+Gas street lamps have been reinstalled throughout the city center, adding a romantic hue to evenings.
 Cafes here are ideal for escaping the bitter cold.

 "Choco Cafe is a great place to take a breather from intense winter sightseeing in the Old Town," says travel blogger Girl in Czechland.
 "It's full of comfy chairs and sofas and they have more than a dozen kinds of hot chocolate, which is so thick you can practically stand a spoon up it in it."